 object vary depending on the object's type (table, function, etc).

+page.
 The following sections and chapters will also show you how

-these privileges are used.
+those privileges are used.

 The right to modify or destroy an object is always the privilege of the owner only.